VanaVaMsava-Studio/tailwind-onuncapped/README.md

 # tailwind-onuncapped
- A responsive website template built in tailwind-css & javascript.
+ A responsive website template built in tailwind-css & javascript as a react web application.